microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.LongformerAttention"></a><a name="com.microsoft.longformerattention">**com.microsoft.LongformerAttention**</a>

   Longformer Self Attention with a local context and a global context.
-Tokens attend locally: Each token attends to its W previous tokens and W succeding tokens with W being the window length.
+Tokens attend locally: Each token attends to its W previous tokens and W succeeding tokens with W being the window length.
 A selected few tokens attend globally to all other tokens.

   The attention mask is of shape (batch_size, sequence_length), where sequence_length is a multiple of 2W after padding.